Mortlock Timber’s Timber Cladding Profiles

 What are the different types of wood cladding?

-Mortlock Timber supplies a number of timber cladding profiles and a wide range of timber species, finishes, corner trims and end stops to suit both commercial and residential projects.
+Mortlock Timber supplies a number of timber cladding profiles and a wide range of timber species, finishes, and panels.
+These options provide flexibility for both commercial and residential projects.

 Our timber cladding profiles include: